3sidedcube/TaskManager/README.md

 A `Task` is as simple as an entity which executes on demand and calls a completion handler when done.

 A `TaskManager` can run a single `Task` at a time.
-It also, if required, can handle throttling and invalidating old `Task`s.
+It also, if required, can handle throttling and invalidating previous `Task`s.
 A common use case is when searching and hitting an API when the text updates.